-Just a few days after our first encounter with the 2020 MINI John Cooper Works GP, we’ve stumbled upon more prototypes of the manic hatch testing under different camouflage at the Nürbrurgring and in southern Germany.
-See the new pictures in the gallery.
-(Updated 4/11/2019)
+A few weeks after our initial encounter with the 2020 MINI John Cooper Works GP, our spies stumbled upon more prototypes of the manic hatch and managed to snap the first interior shots.
+The article and image gallery have been updated accordingly.
+(Updated 5/5/2019)

 Mini is developing the range-topping John Cooper Works GP, a limited 300hp hot hatch version of the hatchback that will act as a swansong for the current model generation.